ps-manish/-GLAB-908.1.1-DevSecOps/README.md

 ## The DevSecOps Browser Setup

-In this classroom activity, you will play the roles of the Developer, ***Security Officer:***, and Infrastructure Guy from the DevSecOps car ride.
+In this classroom activity, you will play the roles of the Developer, Security Officer, and Infrastructure Guy from the DevSecOps car ride.
 You will work together to set up a web browser that meets security requirements while also being functional for development purposes.

 ### Instructions